Lamport timestamp: Alternatives to potential causality

 The happened-before relation captures potential causality, not true causality.
-In 2011-12, Munindar Singh proposed a declarative, multiagent approach based on true causality called information protocols.
+In 2011–2012, Munindar Singh proposed a declarative, multiagent approach based on true causality called information protocols.
 An information protocol specifies the constraints on communications between the agents that constitute a distributed system.
 However, instead of specifying message ordering (e.g., via a state machine, a common way of representing protocols in computing), an information protocol specifies the information dependencies between the communications that agents (the protocol's endpoints) may send.
 An agent may send a communication in a local state (its communication history) only if the communication and the state together satisfy the relevant information dependencies.
-For example, an information protocol for an e-commerce application may specify that to send a Quote with parameters ID (a uniquifier), item, and price, Seller must already know the ID and item from its state but can generate whatever price it wants.
+For example, an information protocol for an e-commerce application may specify that to send a quote with parameters ID (a uniquifier), item, and price, seller must already know the ID and item from its state but can generate whatever price it wants.
 A remarkable thing about information protocols is that although emissions are constrained, receptions are not.
-Specifically, agents may receive communications in any order whatsoever -- receptions simply bring information and there is no point delaying them.
+Specifically, agents may receive communications in any order whatsoever – receptions simply bring information and there is no point delaying them.
 This means that information protocols can be enacted over unordered communication services such as UDP.

 The bigger idea is that of application semantics, the idea of designing distributed systems based on the content of the messages, an idea implicated in the end-to-end principle.
 Current approaches largely ignore semantics and focus on providing application-agnostic ("syntactic") message delivery and ordering guarantees in communication services, which is where ideas like potential causality help.
 But if we had a suitable way of doing application semantics, then we wouldn't need such communication services.
 An unordered, unreliable communication service would suffice.
-The real value of information protocols approach is that it provides the foundations for an application semantics approach.
+The real value of the information protocols approach is that it provides the foundations for an application semantics approach.